Introducing the HBA team

 Here you can find out a little bit more about the driving force behind HBA and meet the team that put together this website.

 A familiar face around Honley, June owns Zebra and was a founding member of Honley Business Association.
-She helped set up the Community Facebook page, raised funds for CCTV and works tirelessly for the benefit of our village.
-June’s also in charge of the Community Facebook page.
+She helped set up the Community Facebook Group, raised funds for CCTV and works tirelessly for the benefit of our village.
+June’s also in charge of the Community Facebook Group.

 Sylv’s a self-confessed ‘comer-inner’ and as a lover of Honley, she set up the Friends of Honley group in 2015, and took on the Chair of HBA in 2019.
 Sylv’s passion is helping people and businesses and she puts her heart and soul into everything she does.
 Want something done?
 Speak to Sylvia!